Skip to Content

 Being charged with a sex crime—no matter the eventual outcome—can be severely detrimental to your personal and professional life, and the effects of negative press or slander can follow you for years into the future.
 If you are currently under investigation, or have been arrested, for a sex crime, or sex-related offense, your first plan of action needs to be to get in contact with an aggressive Sanford sex crimes attorney to defend yourself.

 In a sex crime, the most critical time is the pre-arrest interview with law enforcement officials, and in most cases, this interview is a disaster without the legal guidance of your attorney.
-Often, people under investigation feel that they can talk their way out of being arrested, or simply explain their side of things to a seemingly impartial police officer.
+Often, people under investigation feel that they can talk their way out of being arrested or simply explain their side of things to a seemingly impartial police officer.
 However, during this phase of an investigation, the police are on a fishing expedition, looking for any evidence or hint of criminal activity that could be used against a suspect in their criminal prosecution.

 If the interview is in a custodial setting, law enforcement officials should read a detained suspect his or her Miranda rights, which include the right to an attorney, and the right to remain silent.
 These two pieces of information are crucial in ensuring a fair trial, and if an officer fails to read these rights, a good Sanford sex crimes attorney can use that to his client’s advantage.